elatov/elatov.github.io/_posts/2013-09-02-onnecting-to-an-openvpn-server-with-various-clients.md

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/09/vpn_conn_successful_nm-applet.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/09/vpn_conn_successful_nm-applet.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/09/vpn_conn_successful_nm-applet.png" alt="vpn conn successful nm applet Connecting to an OpenVPN Server with Various Clients" width="33" height="24" class="alignnone size-full wp-image-9406" title="Connecting to an OpenVPN Server with Various Clients" /></a>

 You can actually do the same thing via the command line.
-Network Manager provides a cli tool, it&#8217;s called **nmcli**.
+Network Manager provides a cli tool, it's called **nmcli**.
 After we have added the VPN Connection we can check that it exists:

     $nmcli connection list | grep vpn
     NAME      UUID                                   TYPE   TIMESTAMP-REAL
     VPN       9524ca67-db91-4777-a28b-d909c4243315   vpn    Thu 27 Jun 2013 09:25:17 AM MDT

-We can get all the configuration of the Connection as well, by specifying its name (in my case it&#8217;s called &#8220;VPN&#8221;):
+We can get all the configuration of the Connection as well, by specifying its name (in my case it's called "VPN"):

     $nmcli connection list id VPN
     connection.id:                          VPN